ChadRoesler/SQLScripts/README.md

 Util_Dynamomatic: Generates Dynamic SQL for you.

+Util_ObjOut: Outputs an object to the defined location.

 Util_TriggerMan: Generates a trigger that can self destruct, for auditing a table.

 Util_WHOUSESSPRENAME_SERIOUSLY: Sometimes people use SP_Rename, find out what procedures have been impacted by this, and correct it.